Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 ### Skills & Technologies Required

 * Web Application built using Vue.js.
 This can be run locally or on IBM Cloud.
+The web application provides the dashboard and is at the core of the solution.
-* Watson Speech To Text
+* Watson Speech To Text.
+The Watson STT API is used to NLP on audio loaded by witnesses and victims.
 * Machine Learning - K-Means Clustering
-* Blockchain
 * The database is Cloudant (lite Tier) running on the IBM Cloud.
-* The storage for videos is IBM Cloud Object Storage.
+* The storage for documents(incident reports, videos, audios) is IBM Cloud Object Storage.
 A free tier is available.
+* Blockchain: This was used to ensure that the submitted reports and information from victims and witnesses are tamper-proof.
+You can run the application without it.

 The diagram describes the application flow